CodiumTeam/node-express-introduction/express/README.md

 - Update the _Hello your name_ to display a webpage with proper HTML Tags
 - Use [handlebars](https://handlebarsjs.com/) as a template library

-Tips:
-- Integrate handlebars with express [using express-handlebars](https://github.com/ericf/express-handlebars#installation)
+Tip: Integrate handlebars with express [using express-handlebars](https://github.com/ericf/express-handlebars#installation)

 #### First middleware
 - Adds a middleware to log no a file all the request made to our webserver.